 - a.
 Managing county cash flow. - b.
 Investing in the productive sectors of Makueni County; - c.
-Funding priority core infrastructure and development initiatives as identified in CIDP 2018-2022 and Vision 2025; and - d.
+Funding priority core infrastructure and development initiatives - d.
 Specific purpose projects identified as a high priority in the county Vision 2025; Preference shall be given to projects that have the chance to stimulate growth and development of all other sectors and no borrowing will be done to fund shortfalls in recurrent expenditure.